What does being Self-Employed mean?

 SBA 7(a) Loan

 The SBA 7(a) loan program is a popular choice for small businesses, including self-employed individuals and independent contractors looking for financing.
-These loans can be used for various purposes, such as working capital, equipment purchases, and real estate acquisition.
-The program offers favorable terms and rates, making it an attractive option for those looking to grow their business.
+These loans can be used for various business purposes, such as working capital, equipment purchases, and real estate acquisition.
+The program offers favorable terms and rates, making it a compelling option for businesses looking to expand.
+Most SBA 7(a) loans provide long-term financing.

 SBA Small Loan

-The SBA Small Loan is a subset of the SBA 7(a) loan program designed to provide smaller loan amounts that may be more accessible for self-employed individuals such as freelancers and independent contractors.
-These loans offer financial assistance to help these individuals start or grow their businesses without extensive collateral or credit requirements, making it a viable option for those in non-traditional employment arrangements.
+The SBA Small Loan is a subset of the SBA 7(a) loan program designed to provide smaller loan amounts that may be more accessible for self-employed individuals, such as freelancers and independent contractors.
+These loans offer financial assistance to help individuals start or grow their businesses without requiring extensive collateral or credit, making them a viable option for those in non-traditional employment arrangements.
+SBA small loans are excellent for covering short-term expenses.
 Getting an SBA small loan may be easier than other SBA loans.

 SBA Express Loan

 The SBA Express Loan is a fast-track loan program designed to provide small businesses with expedited access to funds for various purposes, such as working capital, equipment purchases, and debt refinancing.
-This loan program allows for a quicker approval process with reduced paperwork requirements, making it an attractive option for small businesses needing timely financial assistance.
+This loan program offers a quicker approval process with reduced paperwork requirements, making it an attractive option for small businesses that need timely financial assistance.

 SBA Microloan

 SBA Microloans are small loans that help entrepreneurs start or expand their businesses.
 They can be used for various purposes, such as purchasing equipment, inventory, or working capital.
-The maximum loan amount for an SBA Microloan is $50,000, making it an accessible funding option for self-employed workers.
+SBA microloans can lend up to $50,000 and have fewer qualification requirements than traditional loans, making them an accessible funding option for self-employed workers.
 Small business owners typically apply to intermediary lenders for these loans.

 How do I qualify for an SBA Loan if I’m Self-Employed?